 Cancer screening can help protect your health through early detection, even if you do not have any symptoms of the disease.
 Simple screening tests will look for particular changes, early signs of cancer, or the likelihood a person could develop the disease in the future.

 In many cases, early detection increases the chances of successful treatment.
 Tests are offered to people who may have a risk of a particular disease because of their age, gender or other factors.
 A screening test is the first step.
 Your GP will guide you through your cancer screening requirements.

 In Australia around 90 men and women die each week from bowel cancer.

-It is the second most deadly cancer in NSW; however only 31.8 percent of people in South Western Sydney participate in the National Bowel Cancer Screening Program.
+It is the second most deadly cancer in Australia; however only 34.3 pe rcent of people in South Western Sydney participate in the National Bowel Cancer Screening Program.
 Early detection and treatment of bowel cancer significantly improves survival rates.

 Having a regular GP is important as they provide education, screening information and can arrange a bowel cancer test or speak to you about your home test kit.